nordic-institute/REST-adapter-service/documentation/Downloading-WAR-from-repository.md

 To do this, you can either

+1. download Rest Adapter service (`rest-adapter-service-x.y.z.war`) from [NIIS's Maven repository](https://artifactory.niis.org/xroad-maven-releases/org/niis/rest-adapter-service/)
-1. install Rest Adapter service from package repository to some server or container, and copy `/usr/lib/rest-adapter-service/rest-adapter-service.war` from there
+2. install Rest Adapter service from package repository to some server or container, and copy `/usr/lib/rest-adapter-service/rest-adapter-service.war` from there
-2. extract `rest-adapter-service.war` from the installation packages, using commands below
+3. extract `rest-adapter-service.war` from the installation packages, using commands below

 The commands listed below are examples, and you may need to modify them depending on your exact system configuration.
 The commands were tested using `root` user inside a LXC container - in a real system you need to use `sudo`